Atalay Filiz: Double murder of Göktuğ Demirarslan and Elena Radchikova

 Filiz, who was blamed for Olga's disappearance by the couple, decided to get rid of them.
 When they decided to go on holiday in Antalya, Filiz placed a phone in Göktuğ's car so he could follow them.
 After two weeks, he realized that they were taking the bus from the same place.
 In this case, he rented a side room of the hotel they stayed at, where Göktuğ and Elena's room did not have a hidden camera placement plan.
 Filiz had decided to buy a hunting rifle and had received a report on the presence of mental health issues in order to obtain a rifle license.
 In his testimony to the Court, he stated that he had been informed that his mental and physical health was intact before he had received the gun and that he had not had received any previous mental treatment.
 He learned how to use the rifle from the Internet after receiving hunting permission and a shotgun.
-Filiz then parked his beige Fiat 131 in the entrance of gate C24 of the Atakant Valley Site in Eryaman, and set up an ambush by hiding among the trees.
+Filiz then parked his beige Fiat 131 in the entrance of gate C24 of the Atakent Valley Site in Eryaman, and set up an ambush by hiding among the trees.
 On the day of the event, Filiz had dressed in women's clothes and wore a headscarf.
 On September 16, 2013, when Göktuğ and Elena approached their home, they were shot at.
 Filiz fired 5 shots at close range, and as a result killed them both.
 Göktuğ's skull fragments were splattered as far as 30 meters away.
 Filiz kept the gun with him while running away, and according to testimonies from inhabitants of the site, he left behind an empty soda bottle.
 In order to avoid being noticed due to his license plate, he fled to Kütahya and stayed in the car for two days before returning to Istanbul.
 When he came back, he couldn't find his car.

 A month later, the police seized his vehicle and found hair dye and plastic make-up in his car.
 In addition, they also found an excavator, shovel, carpenter saw with a wooden handle, hacksaw, star and flat-mouth screwdriver, two pieces of a wool blanket, one quilt, a cushion, a big-sized nylon, gel, surgical intervention materials, antifreeze, pliers, a battery charging cable, nylon ropes and cables.

 Göktuğ's uncle, Ekrem Demirarslan, said in a statement after the murder that his nephew was murdered on the grounds that he had been working on a big, secret project, but that his nephew was not an expert and a simple physician's assistant in TÜBİTAK two months ago.
 It was then established that it was a murder based on jealousy.